Treatment Can Be Part of Recovery

 Don’t Be Afraid to Get Help

-Addiction is a powerful and progressive brain disease that affects individual addicts and their families.
+Addiction is a powerful and progressive brain disease that affects individuals and their families.
 Addiction is a disease that may be arrested through abstinence.
 But achieving and maintaining abstinence can be very difficult.
 Although there are many good options available for outpatient treatment, the reality is that for many people, getting out of the environment in which their addiction progressed is essential to getting free.

 There are many ways to treat addiction, and although some of them may look similar from outside, the differences between them are important.
 A person may go away to treatment for 30 or 90 days or even longer – but the experience in that time may be very different depending on the kind of facility in which they’re being treated.
-The needs of different clients depends on their medical history and mental health as well as the kinds and quantities of drugs they’ve been using.
+The needs of different clients depends on their medical history and mental health as well as the types and quantities of drugs they’ve been using.

 Fear is an Obstacle To Getting Treatment For A Substance Abuse Problem